Skip to content

 Basic Settings

-Testing in sandbox
+Testing in playground

 Activate test mode to try your integration in a safe environment.
 You’ll get access to test payment methods and dummy data.